This post includes affiliate links. Find out more about affiliate links and how they help this site.

 Get my steam oven cheat sheets, with more than 35 ideas for the best types of foods to cook in your steam or combi steam oven.

-The best pasta shapes for macaroni and cheese
+The best pasta shapes for old fashioned macaroni and cheese

 The key is to remember that using shapes which are much larger or smaller than macaroni will affect how the sauce coats and cooks with the pasta.